 A digital compilation of marine and aeromagnetic data over South Asia (Geol.
 Sur.
 Japan, 2002) was produced on a 2 km grid.
 A Lambert azimuthal equal-area projection was used with a central point at 15 o N 120 o E, and a terrestrial radius of 6377 km.

-A digital compilation of aeromagnetic data over Australia and the surrounding oceans is now in its fourth edition (Milligan and Franklin, 2004; Milligan et al., 2005).
+A digital compilation of aeromagnetic data over Australia and the surrounding oceans is now in its fifth edition (Milligan et al., 2009, Milligan and Franklin, 2004; Milligan et al., 2005).
 The associated database contains publicly available airborne magnetic grid data for on-shore and near-offshore Australia.
 Flight-line magnetic data for each survey have been optimally gridded and the grids matched in one inverse process.
-Composite grids at 250 m and 400 m grid spacing are available.
+A composite grid at 80 m grid spacing is available.
 Aeromagnetic traverses flown around Australia during 1990 and 1994 are used in both quality control of the grids they intersect, and also to constrain grid merging by forcing grid data, where intersected, to the level of the traverse data.
 The map is displayed with a Lambert Conformal Conic Projection.

-A sparse grid of aeromagnetic and marine magnetic data, supplemented by satellite magnetic coverage, is available for the Antarctic (Golynsky et al., 2002).
+A sparse grid of aeromagnetic and marine magnetic data, supplemented by satellite magnetic coverage, is available for the Antarctic (Golynsky et al., 2002; Golynsky et al., 2013).
 The data set is publicly available as a 5 km grid, referenced to a polar stereographic projection.

-The first compilation of onshore and offshore magnetic anomaly maps for China date from the late-1980s (Chinese National Aerogeophysics Survey and Remote Sensing Center, 1989), and has been recently (2004) updated in digital form.
+The first compilation of onshore and offshore magnetic anomaly maps for China date from the late-1980s (Chinese National Aerogeophysics Survey and Remote Sensing Center, 1989), and has been updated(2004) in digital form.

 Industry-led consortia have produced magnetic compilations of Africa (Barritt et al., 1993), Arabia, India and the Middle East (Reeves and Erren, 1994), and South America (Getech, 1996).

-Oceanic data sets (GEODAS, 1999) are held by the National Geophysical Data Center of NOAA.
-The most recent regional compilations are by Ishihara (2004) and Purucker and Ishihara (2005), where the subtraction of non-crustal magnetic field sources was done using the CM4 model of Sabaka et al. (2004) (see section 6.01.5.2).
+Oceanic data sets (, 1999) are held by the National Geophysical Data Center of NOAA.
+The most recent regional compilations are by Dyment et al. (2012), Quesnel et al. (2009), and Ishihara (2004), where the subtraction of non-crustal magnetic field sources was done using the CM4 model of Sabaka et al. (2004) (see section 6.01.5.2).

 6.01.4.2 World Digital Magnetic Anomaly Map Compilation

-Although aeromagnetic data have been collected for almost 70 years, no worldwide compilation of them yet exists.
-An initiative of the International Association of Geomagnetism and Aeronomy has as its goal the production of a 5 km grid of the crustal magnetic field at an altitude of 5 km.
-The minimum wavelength represented by such a grid will be twice the grid spacing, or 10 km.
+Although aeromagnetic data have been collected for more than 70 years, no worldwide compilation of them existed until the production of the World Digital Magnetic Anomaly Map (Korhonen et al., 2007).
+This was an initiative of the International Association of Geomagnetism and Aeronomy, which had as its goal the production of a 5 km grid of the crustal magnetic field at an altitude of 5 km.